MAML is a Noisy Contrastive Learner in Classification: Experiments on Omniglot Dataset

-\section{Experiments on Omniglot dataset}
+\section{Experiments on Omniglot Dataset}

-Omniglot is a hand-written character dataset containing 1623 character classes, each with 20 drawn samples from different people~\cite{lake2015human}.
-The dataset set is splitted into training (1028 classes), validation (172 classes) and testing (423 classes) sets~\cite{vinyals2016matching}.
-Since we follow \cite{finn2017model} for setting hyperparamters, we do not use the the validation data.
+Omniglot is a hand-written character dataset containing 1623 character classes, each with 20 drawn samples from different people~\citep{lake2015human}.
+The dataset set is splitted into training (1028 classes), validation (172 classes) and testing (423 classes) sets~\citep{vinyals2016matching}.
+Since we follow \citet{finn2017model} for setting hyperparamters, we do not use the the validation data.
 The character images are resized to 28 $\times$ 28.
-For all our experiments, we adopt two experimental settings: 5-way 1-shot and 5-way 5-shot where the batch size $N_{batch}$ is $32$ and $N_{query}$ is $15$ for both cases \cite{finn2017model}.
+For all our experiments, we adopt two experimental settings: 5-way 1-shot and 5-way 5-shot where the batch size $N_{batch}$ is $32$ and $N_{query}$ is $15$ for both cases \citep{finn2017model}.
 The inner loop learning rate $\eta$ is 0.4.
-The models are trained for 30000 or 20000 iterations using FOMAML or SOMAML, respectively.
-For channel memorization problem, the models are trained for 10000 iterations using FOMAML.
-The few-shot classification accuracy is calculated by averaging the results over 500 tasks in the test stage.
-The model architecture follows the architecture used to train on miniImagenet, but we substitute the convolution with max-pooling with strided convolution operation as in~\cite{finn2017model}.
-The loss function, optimizer, and outer loop learning rate are the same as the ones used in the experiments on miniImagenet.
-Each experiment is run on either a single NVIDIA 1080-Ti or V100 GPU.
+The models are trained for 3000 iterations using FOMAML or SOMAML.
+The few-shot classification accuracy is calculated by averaging the results over 1000 tasks in the test stage.
+The model architecture follows the architecture used to train on mini-ImageNet, but we substitute the convolution with max-pooling with strided convolution operation as in~\citet{finn2017model}.
+The loss function, optimizer, and outer loop learning rate are the same as those used in the experiments on mini-ImageNet.
+Each experiment is run on either a single NVIDIA 1080-Ti.
 The results are averaged over four random seeds, and the standard deviation is illustrated with the shaded region.
 The models are trained using FOMAML unless stated otherwise.
-The detailed implementation is based on~\cite{pytorch-maml} (MIT License).
+The detailed implementation is based on~\citet{pytorch-maml} (MIT License).

-We revisit the application of the zeroing trick at the testing stage on Omniglot in Figure~\ref{fig:omni_test_zero} and observe the increasing testing accuracy, in which such results are compatible with the ones on mini-Imagenet (cf. Figure~\ref{fig:TestingTImeZeroing} in the main manuscript).
+We revisit the application of the zeroing trick at the testing stage on Omniglot in Figure~\ref{fig:omni_test_zero} and observe the increasing testing accuracy, in which such results are compatible with the ones on mini-ImageNet (cf. Figure~\ref{fig:TestingTImeZeroing} in the main manuscript).
 In the following experiments, we evaluate the testing performance only after applying the zeroing trick.